What Is Waterloo Community Television?

 2. Program Content

 A. On public access television, the content of the program you sponsor or produce is your legal responsibility.
 We cannot censor it.
-However, if prior to being shown, the WCTV Production Coordinator or CWTC suspects that the content of your program is in violation of any state or federal laws, the tape/disc will be pulled from the schedule and handled as provided in Section XII, "Procedures for Resolution of Censorship Issues."
+However, if prior to being shown, the WCTV Production Coordinator or CWTC suspects that the content of your program is in violation of any state or federal laws, the program will be pulled from the schedule and handled as provided in Section XII, "Procedures for Resolution of Censorship Issues."

 B. If the content of your program is for mature audiences, we ask the producer or sponsor to put a "for mature audiences" graphic at the beginning and during breaks of the program.
 The staff at WCTV reserves the right to require the following graphic at the beginning and during breaks of mature content programs: